in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/fullstack.md

 ## Basic Authentication Problems

-### First thing you would need to focus on is
-- What was your last working state?
-- What are the code changes that you made since then?
-	- Make sure that if you ae using a space after Basic in header `Basic `
-	- Make sure you are replacing the variables right

 ### Is your backend API configured right?

 Are you able to send a request to http://localhost:8080/hello-world/path-variable/Ranga with username = 'in28minutes' and password = 'dummy' directly from your browser or REST API client (without using your fronend application).